tehruhn/bofin_fast/README.md

 from bofincpp.heom import BosonicHEOMSolver as BosonicHEOMSolverCPP
 ```

+## Documentation

+The documentation can be found at https://bofin-heom.readthedocs.io/en/main/ .

 ## Example notebooks

 There are several example notebooks illustrating usage of the code, in the `examples` folder.
 Note how RHS constuction is much faster in pure C++.